-Following this Planning Commission meeting, public hearings before the City Council will be held on Monday, March 4, 2024 and Monday, March 18, 2024, to consider adoption of General Plan 2040, the CAP 2023 Technical Update, and certification of the Final Environmental Impact Report.
-If the City Council adopts General Plan 2040, the City will then proceed with placing a measure on the November 2024 general election ballot to amend Measure Y to allow the heights and densities permitted under General Plan 2040 as described below.
+Public hearings before the City Council will be held on Monday, March 4, 2024 and Monday, March 18, 2024, to consider adoption of General Plan 2040 and the CAP Technical Update, and certification of the Final Environmental Impact Report.
+If the City Council adopts General Plan 2040, the City Council will then be asked to proceed with placing a measure on the November 2024 general election ballot to amend Measure Y to allow the heights and densities permitted under General Plan 2040 as described below.